People

 Cornell Class of 2014

 Michelle studied the array of coloration in bird eggs, using the gulls of Appledore Island as a model system.
-She has two scientific publications (so far!) from her undergraduate career.
-Spending two summers in the gull colony prepared her well for life on Wall Street, where she is now a financial analyst.
+She has two scientific publications from her undergraduate career based on her two summers of adventures working in the gull colonies at Shoals Marine Lab.

 Shailee Shah